Connor Bedard: Playing career

-Regina Pats (2020–present)
+Regina Pats (2020–2023)

-In March 2020, Bedard was granted exceptional status by Hockey Canada, allowing him to enter the major junior-level Canadian Hockey League component leagues a year early.
-In the WHL Bantam Draft in 2020, Bedard was selected first overall by the Regina Pats as the first ever Western Hockey League (WHL) player of exceptional status.
-In September 2020, Bedard was loaned to the HV71 junior hockey system, where he played until the WHL returned to play for its 2020–21 season beginning in March 2021.
-As a rookie in the WHL, Bedard scored 12 goals and 16 assists for 28 points in just 15 games before leaving for the 2021 IIHF World U18 Championships, as a result of which he was named the Western Hockey League's East Division rookie of the year and subsequently awarded the Jim Piggott Memorial Trophy as the WHL's rookie of the year.
+In March 2020, Bedard was granted exceptional player status by Hockey Canada, allowing him to enter the major junior-level Canadian Hockey League component leagues a year early.
+He was the first player granted such status to play in the Western Hockey League (WHL).
+In the 2020 WHL Bantam Draft, Bedard was selected first overall by the Regina Pats.
+In September 2020, Bedard was loaned to the HV71 junior hockey system in Sweden, where he could play while the WHL season was delayed due to the COVID-19 pandemic.
+He played with HV71 until the WHL returned to play for its 2020–21 season beginning in March 2021.
+Due to the pandemic, his rookie season was a shortened one with all of the Pats games played at Regina's Brandt Centre.
+As a rookie, Bedard scored 12 goals and 16 assists for 28 points in 15 games before leaving for the 2021 IIHF World U18 Championships.
+He was awarded the Jim Piggott Memorial Trophy as the WHL's rookie of the year.

-During the 2021–22 WHL season, Bedard became the youngest player ever to score 50 or more goals in a season, managing his 50th and 51st goals in the last game of the regular season.
-He finished the year with 51 goals and 49 assists for an even 100 points, ranking second in the WHL in goals and fourth in points.
+During the 2021–22 WHL season, Bedard became the youngest player to score 50 or more goals in a season, scoring his 50th and 51st goals in the last game of the regular season.
+He finished the year with 51 goals and 49 assists for 100 points, ranking second in the WHL in goals and fourth in points.
 He was only the third 16-year-old to manage a 100-point season in the WHL, and the first to do so in the 21st century.
+Despite Bedard's scoring, the Pats narrowly missed qualifying for the playoffs.
 As he attended the 2022 NHL Entry Draft as an observer, Bedard was profiled in The New York Times as "the most exciting future NHL player attending this week’s draft."

-After not recording a point in his opening game of the 2022–23 season, Bedard embarked on a lengthy points streak that propelled him to first place in the WHL's standings.
+After not recording a point in his opening game of the 2022–23 season, Bedard embarked on a lengthy points streak that made him the league's top scorer.
 On November 17, he became the first WHL player in a decade to record twenty-game point streaks in consecutive seasons.
-Bedard's presence was noted for attracting large crowds for the Pats' road games, with his first-ever return to greater Vancouver for a game against the Vancouver Giants drawing over 5000 fans, nearly double the Giants' season average.
+Bedard was noted for attracting large crowds for the Pats' road games; his first-ever return to the Greater Vancouver area for a game against the Vancouver Giants drew over 5,000 fans, which was nearly double the Giants' season average.
 Despite missing eleven games in December and early January while attending the World Junior Championships, Bedard still led the WHL in scoring upon his return to the lineup on January 8, where he had four goals and two assists in a 6–2 home victory over the Calgary Hitmen.